medialab/xan/docs/PIPELINES.md

 | 5   |
 | ... |

-Then the `xan select --evaluate` part use the following expression to transform the file on the fly:
+Then the `xan select --evaluate` part uses the following expression to transform the file on the fly:
-Matching multiple queries in a press articles corpus, in parallel

 ```python
 # We append the content of the "n" column to the given url
 "https://news.ycombinator.com/?p=" ++ n as url